Snoozeds/dankrpg-web/docs/inventory/items.md

 Attributes: `+5 Damage, +10% Crit Chance` \
 Cost: `5,000 Coins`

+## Fishing
+### Best Fishing Rod
+The best fishing rod money can buy.
+Greatly increases your chance of catching rarer fish. \
+Cost: `10,000 Coins`

+### Better Fishing Rod
+A better fishing rod than the average.
+Slightly increases your chance of catching rarer fish. \
+Cost: `5,000 Coins`

+### Basic Fishing Rod
+A basic fishing rod.
+Allows you to fish. \
+Cost: `1,000 Coins`

+### Fishing Bait
+Bait for fishing.
+Increases your chance of catching rarer fish by a small amount.
+Automatically used when equipped. \
+Cost: `50 Coins`

 ## Craftables
 ### Axe
 A tool used for chopping wood.
 Increases your wood drops, xp gain, and decreases your cooldown in `/chop`. \